The Molicas’ nest

 Hudson Fire Department

-One night, the Nest Protect in the Molicas’ TV room went off with a CO emergency.
+One night, the Nest Protect in the Molicas’ TV room went off with a carbon monoxide emergency.

 Tony went downstairs, opened the windows and went back to bed.